 Thus, debating about ‘talent or hard-work’ is like debating about who came first – ‘the chicken or the egg’?
 One needs talent as well as hard-work, including a touch of luck to grab the opportunity at the right time in the right place.
-Additionally, one also needs the support of a muse who will tell you whether to walk on sand or on water, to be able to make the perfect sun-kissed dent, ever!
+Additionally, even the famous female leaders of India vouches on the need for the support of a muse who will tell you whether to walk on sand or on water, to be able to make the perfect sun-kissed dent, ever!

 Talent can refer to passivity, luck and fundamentally natural aspects that lead to success; while hard-work refers to active work, strategy and controllable phenomena that make up success.
 The balance of both is required for success.
 I personally believe that talent and hard-work are needed in 30:70 ratios for carving out your path to success.
 Because at the end of the day, what you are is only determined by what you do with what you have.